-The Fall semester at the University of Innsbruck is referred to as Winter Semester and takes place October – January.* Optional pre-semester German language courses take place in September.
+The Fall semester at WU is referred to as Winter Semester and takes place October – January.* Optional pre-semester German language courses take place in September.
 The Spring semester is referred to as Summer Semester and takes place March – July.
 Optional pre-semester German language courses take place in February.

 *Please note: Several courses end before the Christmas break; students who cannot stay at WU through the end of the semester should only choose those.